Level114/level114-subnet/docs/scoring.md

 - **Cached mappings:** ensures hotkey→server lookups remain healthy.
 - **Weight updates:** confirm regular blockchain commits without retries.
 - **Empty-report downgrades:** a warning log indicates scores drop to 0 when the collector returns no history.
+- **Stale-report downgrades:** reports older than 6h are ignored; if all are stale, the score resets to 0.

 ## Testing